bzaks1424/deploy_folding_at_home_vm/README.md

 > $ovfPath = "C:\my_magic_dir\VMware-FaH-Appliance_1.0.0.ova"

 ## vCenter Credentials
 Due to the nature of one of our most important commands in the script [Get-OvfConfiguration]([https://code.vmware.com/docs/10197/cmdlet-reference/doc/Get-OvfConfiguration.html](https://code.vmware.com/docs/10197/cmdlet-reference/doc/Get-OvfConfiguration.html)), we have to connect to a vCenter.
-As of today - that's a username and password. *Future revisions may make using Credentials easier.*
+As of today - that's a username and password.

 ## Basic Deployment Environment Details
 There are 3 primary deployment considerations to use when deploying an OVA / OVF.
  - Datastore
+ - Network
  - Deploy Host
-The code will require you to specifically call out the appropriate Deploy Host (the host doing the work) and attached Datastore.
+The code will require you to specifically call out the appropriate Deploy Host (the host doing the work) and attached Datastore and validate the network exists.
-*The code currently does not check your network name.
-Please confirm that manually.*
 ```
 $esxi_deployer_hostname = "esxi01.lab.corp.local" # esxi host FQDN or IP
 $datastore_name = "SHARE"